kornelski/jpeg-compressor/README.md

 ![Original](examples/ship.png)→![ImageMagick](examples/ship.png-36-im.jpg) ![This encoder](examples/ship.png-30-wq.jpg)

 This is done by weighing chroma by luma level.
-Needs further improvements to correct overall luminance.
+It can be improved further by [subsampling with gamma correction](https://github.com/mozilla/mozjpeg/issues/193) and with luma corrections for out-of-range values produced by changes in chroma.

 #### Low DC quantization